chaunceygardiner/weewx-weatherboard/docs/index.md

 * A one-line title: the station's location, or your own [`title`](configuration.html#title)
-* Outside temperature and dew point
+* Outside temperature and dew point, and feels like (readout board)
-* Humidity, and feels like (on the readout board; the split-flap board shows humidity and today's high on its temperature rows)
+* Humidity, and today's high
 * Wind speed and direction, the ten-minute high gust, and today's high gust (the split-flap board shows the ten-minute gust)
 * Barometer, with an arrow whose angle is its trend